Sunday, March 9, 2014

 To prepare carrots, first peel them and chop off ends.
 Depending on the size of you pan or pot, cut carrots to fit.

-Add 1/4 cup of white wine to pan or pot.
+Add 1/4 cup of white wine to the pan or pot.
 Turn on heat to medium and add carrots.
-When wine starts to simmer, cover pan or pot and low-steam carrot(s) for about 3-5 minutes, to desired tenderness.
+When wine starts to simmer, cover the pan or pot and low-steam carrot(s) for about 3-5 minutes, to desired tenderness.
 Add wine (or broth) as needed during steaming.

 You can check tenderness with a knife: insert it to see how easily it pierces the carrot into the center, an easy puncture means the carrot is very tender, while some resistance means a more crunchy carrot.
 It's up to you how you like it.

 Chop and slice green onion (optional ingredient.)
-Chop off and discard root and any yellowing stem.
+Chop off and discard the root and any yellowing stem.
 I like to thinly slice and chop the white part of the green onion.
-For the long green stem, I sliced the green parts lengthwise to make "string" for tying carrot to rice.
+For the long green stem, I sliced the green parts lengthwise to make a "string" for tying the carrot to the rice.
 This last stem "string" part is optional -- while it's easy enough to simply sprinkle on chopped green onion pieces.

 Once the carrot is done to your liking, and it's cool enough to handle, time to assemble.